TomChurchyard/TeacherTraining/Reflections - Week 2 - Sep14.md

     * Acknowledge the info
     * Be objective
     * Make notes if you need, tell the child if you do and why
-    * Let the child know what will happen / who will know
+    * Let the child know what will happen & who will know
     * Keep nature of concern confidential
-    * Follow up
+    * Follow up reports
     * Don't keep secrets
     * Don't bombard with questions
     * Try not to get emotional